 Let’s look at the signs you need to watch out for.

-How to Tell If My Cat Has Ear Mites – The 5 Signs To Look For
+5 Ways to Tell If a Cat Has Ear Mites

 Ear mites are tiny parasites that can infect the ear canals of cats and other animals.
 They feed on the wax and skin cells in the ear canal, and their presence can cause severe scratching and irritation.
 They cause a cat to scratch its ears constantly because the mites make the ears itch.
 The scratching can also cause the cat to develop an ear infection.